 - 2013–2017 (expected): Master of Science (Physics), University of Queensland

 - MacLaurin & Robertson, “Euler Characteristic in Odd Dimensions”, Gazette of the Australian Mathematical Society 30:4 (2003), p195–199. (arXiv version; the journal’s online past issues only go back to 2004 currently)

 See Research for work in preparation.
 I also run the website ColinsCosmos.com, dedicated to general relativity.

-- 2015, 2nd Dec, “Galaxy Cable”, Melbourne, Australasian Society for General Relativity and Gravitation conference (ASGRG8)
+- 2015, 2nd Dec, “Galaxy Cable” (abstract on conference website), Melbourne, Australasian Society for General Relativity and Gravitation conference (ASGRG8)

-- 2016, 8th July, “Static vs Falling: Time slicings of Schwarzschild black holes”, Vancouver, 16th Canadian Conference on General Relativity and Relativistic Astrophysics (CCGRRA16)
+- 2016, 8th July, “Static vs Falling: Time slicings of Schwarzschild black holes” (slides on conference website), Vancouver, Canadian Conference on General Relativity and Relativistic Astrophysics (CCGRRA16)